agnibha-paul/Steam-Store-Scraper/README.md

 ## Notes

-- **Rate limiting**: both scripts wait 1.5 seconds between page requests to avoid being blocked by Steam.
+- **Rate limiting**: the script waits 1.5 seconds between page requests to avoid being blocked by Steam.
 Please don't remove this delay.
 - **Tag IDs**: Steam occasionally changes its internal tag ID numbers.
 If a tag filter stops returning expected results, check the tag's current ID by selecting it on the live Steam search page and inspecting the resulting URL's `tags=` parameter.
 - **Region pricing**: prices depend on Steam's detected region for the `cc=in` parameter.
-Occasional formatting differences (e.g. games with decimal paise vs. whole rupees) are handled by the price-parsing logic, but edge cases may still slip through.
+Occasional formatting differences (e.g. games with decimal prices vs. whole prices) are handled by the price-parsing logic, but edge cases may still slip through.